GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

     admin endpoints outside the VM (nginx is configured to guard this in the sample setup).

-1. When running the `deploy.bash` script, make sure you rebuild your images and do not install the "personas" playground component.
+1. Run the `deploy.bash` script and make sure you rebuild your images and do not install the "personas" playground component.

     *  The `prepare_project.bash` and `deploy.bash` are not designed for
        production use.
 You will need to develop your own version of these scripts that meets your deployment needs.
-    *  Make sure your run or re-run `project_init.bash` or a similar script whenever important service-dependency changes may have occurred.
+    *  Make sure that you run or re-run `project_init.bash` or a similar script whenever important service-dependency changes  have occurred.
 This must be run before redeploying federated access components like DAM and IC.
     *  Do not use `deploy.bash -b` as the `-b` flag skips rebuilding the